-- a.
-The period over which normal costs are allocated for an employee should begin no earlier than the date of employment and should not extend beyond the last assumed retirement age.
-The period may be applied to each individual employee or to groups of employees on an aggregate basis. - A reasonable actuarial cost method will not produce a normal cost for benefits when no employees are accruing benefits under the plan. - b.
-The attribution of normal costs should bear a reasonable relationship to the employee's compensation or service.
+- b.
+The attribution of normal costs should bear a reasonable relationship to some element of the retiree group benefit program's benefit formula or the employee's compensation or service.
 The attribution basis may be applied on an individual or group basis.
 For example, the actuarial present value of projected benefits for each employee may be allocated by that employee's own compensation or may be allocated by the aggregated compensation for a group of employees. - c.
-Administrative expenses should be considered when assigning periodic costs or prefunding contributions to time periods.
+Expenses should be considered when assigning periodic costs or actuarially determined contributions to time periods.
 For example, administrative expenses may be included in the per capita costs as discussed in section 3.7.15.
 Alternatively, the expenses for a period may be added to the normal cost for benefits or expenses may be reflected as an adjustment to the investment return assumption or the discount rate.
-As another example, expenses may be reflected as a percentage of retiree group benefits obligations or normal cost. - d.
+As another example, expenses may be reflected as a percentage of retiree group benefits obligations or normal cost.

+- d.
 The sum of the actuarial accrued liability and the actuarial present value of future normal costs should equal the actuarial present value of projected benefits and expenses, to the extent expenses are included in the liability and normal cost.
-For purposes of this criterion, under a spread gain actuarial cost method, the sum of the actuarial value of assets and the unfunded actuarial accrued liability, if any, should be considered to be the actuarial accrued liability. - Allocation Procedure-A cost allocation procedure or contribution allocation procedure typically combines an actuarial cost method, an asset valuation method, and an amortization method to determine the plan's periodic cost or prefunding contribution.
-When selecting a cost allocation procedure or contribution allocation procedure, the actuary should consider factors such as the timing and duration of expected benefit payments and the nature and frequency of plan amendments.
-In addition, the actuary should consider relevant input received from the principal, such as a desire for stable or predictable periodic costs or prefunding contributions, or a desire to achieve a target funding level within a specified time frame. - 3.18.1 Consistency Between Contribution Allocation Procedure and the Payment of Benefits-In some circumstances, a contribution allocation procedure may not necessarily produce adequate assets to make benefit payments when they are due even if the actuary uses a combination of assumptions selected in accordance with this standard and ASOP Nos.
+For purposes of this criterion, under a spread gain actuarial cost method, the sum of the actuarial value of assets and the unfunded actuarial accrued liability, if any, should be considered to be the actuarial accrued liability. - 3.18 Allocation Procedure-When selecting a cost allocation procedure or contribution allocation procedure, the actuary should consider factors such as the timing and duration of expected benefit payments and the nature and frequency of plan amendments.
+In addition, the actuary should consider relevant input received from the principal, such as a desire for stable or predictable periodic costs or actuarially determined contributions, or a desire to achieve a target funding level within a specified time frame. - 3.18.1 Consistency Between Contribution Allocation Procedure and the Payment of Benefits-In some circumstances, a contribution allocation procedure may not be expected to produce adequate assets to make benefit payments when they are due even if the actuary uses a combination of assumptions selected in accordance with this standard and ASOP Nos.
 27 and 35, an actuarial cost method selected in accordance with section 3.16 of this standard, and an asset valuation method selected in accordance with ASOP No. 44.